-- c.
-The types of purposes that entitle an employee to receive payment for incidental illness are the following: - i) illness of the employee - ii) illness of an immediate family member (child, spouse, parent, parent in-law, sibling, sibling in-law, grandparent and grandchild, and step-relations of previous) - iii) medical appointments for the employee or an immediate family member - d.
-When absent due to illness, each employee shall notify their Supervisor within one-half hour of normal starting time on each day of such absence. - e.
-Any employee who is absent from work due to illness for longer than three (3) days at one time shall, at the discretion of the Town, file a medical certificate with their Department, clearing them to return to full or modified duties. - f.
+The types of purposes that entitle an employee to receive payment for incidental illness are the following:

+i. illness of the employee ii. illness of an immediate family member (child, spouse, parent, parent in-law, sibling, sibling in law, grandparent and grandchild, and step-relations of previous) iii. medical appointments for the employee or an immediate family member When absent due to illness, each employee shall notify their Supervisor within one-half hour of normal starting time on each day of such absence.
+Any employee who is absent from work due to illness for longer than three (3) days at one time shall, at the discretion of the Town, file a medical certificate with their Department, clearing them to return to full or modified duties.
 A doctor's certificate may be requested by an employee's supervisor at any time.

-3. Short Term Disability
+Short Term Disability

-- a.
+a.
 Short Term Disability benefits will commence on the fourth (4th) consecutive working day of disability and end after 15 weeks.
-The first 21 hours must be covered from the employee's incidental illness days.
-In order to qualify for Short Term Disability benefits, the employee must provide a medical certificate from a health care provider stating the following: - i) the anticipated date of return to work; and - ii) whether the employee will return to work with restrictions that will require accommodation.

-- Periods of disability due to the same or related cause, separated by twenty (20) consecutive working days or less, will be considered a single period of disability. - c.
-Employees will receive the full salary entitlement only once in a calendar year. - d.
-Employees shall receive compensation while on Short Term Disability as follows:
+The first 21 hours must be covered from the i. the anticipated date of return to work; an ii. whether the employee will return to work with restrictions that will require accommodation.
+4 Formatted: Heading 2 Periods of disability due to the same or related cause, separated by twenty (20) consecutive working days or less, will be considered a single period of disability. • Employees will receive the full salary entitlement only once in a calendar year.
+Employees shall receive compensation while on Short Term Disability as follows: Years of Full Time Service Full Salary 2/3 Salary - Formatted: Heading 2, Left Formatted: Heading 2 (by Year end) 4 Formatted: Heading 2 employee's incidental illness days.
+In order to qualify for Short Term Disability benefits, the employee must provide a medical certificate from a health care provider stating the following

-Years of Full-Time Service (by Year-end) Full Salary 2/3 Salary Over 3 months to under 6 years 6 weeks 9 weeks 6 years and up to 11 years 11 weeks 4 weeks 11 years and over 15 weeks Nil
+9-weeks

+4-weeks

+From time to time, the Town may review the Short-term Disability Management Program and make changes to the procedures and tools to ensure the effective management of STD claims.

+Nil

+11 weeks

+15 weeks

-4. Long Term Disability
+Long Term Disability